nolegendhere/project-tetris/readme.md

 ********************************************************************************unsolved problems and unfinished aspects*********************************************************************************

 - The future piece couldn't be displayed.
-Working with requestFrameAnimation is giving some problems when assigning certains variables.
+Working with requestAnimationFrame is giving some problems when assigning certains variables.
 Is has to be further studied
 - A better integration of the games with the menus' layouts.
 The development of the game itself has taken away a lot of time, and a better looking presentation and the integration of the grids in the layouts can be improved.
 New ideas have to be thought about it.
 - Make configurable the mapping of the keys in ubuntu and Mac.
 - Test the game in Mac.
 It has been only tested in ubuntu.